ossimlabs/omar-docs-old/docs/index.md

 **Native S3**
 * Added Step definitions for Direct S3 access
 * Added Gherkin for the scenarios
-* Added the target to the staging part of the S3 direct access	Actions
+* Added the target to the staging part of the S3 direct access
 * In o2-paas we added the securityContext to allow privileged user and added the setup SYS_ADMIN and runAsUser 1001 to force a 1001 startup to each container we need privileged user for.
 This includes OMS, WCS, DOWNLOAD, MENSA. and STAGER.
 We also added a BUCKETS env variable to allow one to specify the bucks to mount.
 * On the OpenShift cluster we must run on master "oc edit scc restricted" to enable pods: to come up as privileged, allow SYS_ADMIN to be set and to RunAsAny user.
 * Only the pipelines we are currently using have been modified to support mounting the s3 on startup.
 On our distribution we modified omar-oms, omar-download, omar-stager, and omar-mensa.
 We added a run.sh that checks for the environment variable BUCKETS and mount the buckets to a /s3 directory
 * We added a pipeline ossim-goofys that takes the goofys master branch and builds the binary and uploads it to the bucket location ossimlabs/dependencies/goofys/goofys.
 The Docker SPEC for the build pipelines mentioned uses a wget to install the goofys onto the /usr/bin directory.
-Actions

 **OC2S Environment**
 * Added to the PKI confluence All certificates and how to convert them to a PEM